MicrosoftDocs/azure-devops-docs/docs/pipelines/process/invoke_checks.md

 ### Error handling

+Currently, Azure Pipelines evaluates a single check instance at most 2,000 times.

+> [NOTE!]
-For each check instance, Azure Pipelines attempts at most X times to obtain a decision, regardless of the returned HTTP status code.
-If your check takes more than 3 seconds to return, Azure Pipelines considers the attempt as failed.
-When the limit is reached without a positive decision, the check is considered failed, and the associated stage will fail, too.
+> In the near future, Azure Pipelines will attempt at most 10 times to obtain a decision, regardless of the returned HTTP status code.
+If your check takes more than 3 seconds to return, Azure Pipelines will consider the attempt as failed.
+When the limit is reached without a positive decision, the check fails, and the associated stage fails, too.
+The retry interval is non-deterministic and non-configurable.

 ## When to use asynchronous vs synchronous checks